chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 To install the Logon Simulator you will need:

 - SCOM 2012 R2 (earlier versions may be supported but are untested)
-- Citrix XenDesktop or XenApp accessible through your web browser
+- Citrix XenDesktop or XenApp accessible through a web browser
 - A user account that will be used to perform the logons.
 The account must have access to one or more desktops or applications.
 - A test application (e.g. Notepad) or desktop that will be launched.
 The above user must have access to the application.
 - A test machine with Internet Explorer installed, from where the logons will be made